2014–15 FC Basel season: Champions League knockout phase

 Porto advanced to the quarter-finals and were matched against Bayern Munich.
 Winning the first leg 3–1, they were defeated in the second leg 6–1 and, therefore lost 7–4 on aggregate.
 Bayern advanced to the semi-finals, but were beaten by Barcelona who then won the trophy.

-Basel's Champions League journey ended here, but the Champion League campaign can be described as being a very successful adventure and they had achieved the club's aims.

 Players

 First team squad

 The following is the list of the Basel first team squad.
 It also includes players that were in the squad the day the season started on 19 July but subsequently left the club after that date.